 ‘The Magic Lantern Festival, held at the Botanical Gardens in Birmingham, is the perfect events to get you fully immersed in the Christmas spirit…’

-If you’re obsessed with fairy lights and have them hanging round your house and garden, like I do, this event will fill you with joy.
+If you’re obsessed with fairy lights and have them hanging around your house and garden, as I do, this event will fill you with joy.
 I’m not really a fan of Christmas, but I do love anything that glows in the dear.
 This event is held annually in Birmingham and attracts massive crowds.

-Anyway, tickets for the event at Birmingham are reasonably priced and you can choose a time slot to attend.
+Anyway, tickets for the event at the Magical Lantern Festival in Birmingham are reasonably priced and you can choose a time slot to attend.
 This allows the organisers to ensure the event isn’t overrun with people all at once.
-We chose a 7pm kick off and were pleased to see the entrance filled with Christmas market stalls.
+We chose a 7 pm kickoff and were pleased to see the entrance filled with Christmas market stalls.

-The event had no real theme, although clearly Chinese lanterns gave it an oriental feel.
-There were also lots of child friendly lanterns, which seemed to be making the younger visitors extremely happy.
+The event had no real theme, although clearly, the Chinese lanterns gave it an oriental feel.
+There were also lots of child-friendly lanterns, which seemed to be making the younger visitors extremely happy.
 It’s difficult to argue with a 30ft Cinderella, I feel.

 |this would look SO good in my garden.|

 On entry, you walk through a 12 metre illuminated arch before heading through the gardens to celebrate 2,000 years of Chinese lanterns.
 There are classic lanterns throughout the site, but equally many modern designs.
 There’s also a nod to Birmingham’s wonderful bronze bull.

 The area is fenced off to stop anyone getting lost and it well signed throughout.
 This is excellent for me as I have zero sense of direction, even in daylight.
 At night, I have literally no chance of finding anything…even a 10ft Panda.
 It took us around 45 minutes to walk around the entire site from start to finish.
 This also included several thousand photo stops.